• Individual Investor

 Fund your life insurance premiums.
 You may use RMDs to fund a life insurance policy.
 The policy could be used to defray the tax on your retirement assets that your family will receive.
 Or, you could name a charity as the beneficiary of your taxable retirement accounts, with your family being the beneficiary of your non-taxable life insurance.

 Reinvest it.
-You may choose to invest your after-tax distribution in a mutual fund or other investment in an effort to keep it growing.
+You may choose to invest your after-tax distribution in a mutual fund or other investment to potentially keep it growing.
 There are a wide range of mutual funds available—the choice depends on your investment objectives.
-(See: Asset Allocation Funds Can Help Tame Volatility)

 Start early and move some money to a Roth IRA.
 Even if you’re years away from turning 73, it may be helpful to plan ahead.